Sweet Smile- Silent War Grandfather’s sister lives on the outskirts of the city, and he’s…

 Granny said flatly, “We will see.”

 We dashed off happily.
-Granny stood like a commander, directing everyone—though she looked deeply worried.
+Granny stood like a commander, directing everyone.
+She had to adjust almost half the mandi inside the house.

 Papa’s scooter was overloaded with vegetable sacks—honestly, only a mini truck could carry that much.

-How did he even manage?
+How did he even manage to pile it all?
 He seems to be proud of his skill.

 While we stood scratching our heads, Papa had an idea.
-“Each child stand at a distance from one another and pass the sacks like a relay.
+“Each child stands at a distance from one another and passes the sacks like a relay.
 It’s like playing ‘pass the parcel!’”

 We loved it!
 It became a fun game.